Mario Benedetti: Return to Uruguay, 1985

 Benedetti returned to Uruguay in March 1985, following the restoration of democracy, and thereafter divided his time between Montevideo and Madrid.
 He was granted Honoris Causa doctorates by the Universidad de la República, Uruguay, the Universidad de Alicante, Spain and the Universidad de Valladolid, Spain.

 For his poetry and novels Benedetti won numerous international awards.
 In 1986, he was awarded Laureate Of The International Botev Prize.
 On 7 June 2005, he was named the recipient of the Menéndez Pelayo International Prize.
-La Tregua, first published in 1960, has been translated into more than 20 languages and inspired the 1974 film The Truce.
 His poetry was also used in the 1992 Argentine movie The Dark Side of the Heart (El lado oscuro del corazón), in which he read some of his poems in German.

-In 2006, Mario Benedetti signed a petition in support of the independence of Puerto Rico from the United States.

 Personal life and death

 In the last ten years of his life, Benedetti suffered from asthma and, in order to avoid the cold, spent his winters in Madrid where it was summer, though as his health deteriorated he eventually remained in Montevideo.
 In 2006, his wife Luz López died, ending more than six decades of matrimony.

 Before dying, he dictated to his personal secretary, Ariel Silva, what would become his last poem:

 He died in Montevideo on 17 May 2009.
 He had suffered from respiratory and intestinal problems for more than a year.
 His remains are buried at the National Pantheon in the Central Cemetery of Montevideo.